thoughtspot/thoughtspot.github.io/_includes/content/admin-access.md

 Each ThoughtSpot appliance comes pre-built with three default users.
-You should talk with a ThoughtSpot Customer Success Engineer or ThoughtSpot support, to get the password for each user.
-The default users are:
+Contact your ThoughtSpot support team to get the passwords.

 <table>
 <colgroup>